PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 >  // The node is queried each 2 seconds
 >  ```

-The transaction receipt will provide several results of the processing of the transaction(s), in particular if it succeed :
+The transaction receipt will provide results of the processing of the transaction(s), in particular if it succeed :
 ```typescript
 txReceipt.match({
   success: (txR: SuccessfulTransactionReceiptResponse) => {